 More recent work on the Root embedding has focused on attempts to characterise the stopping region.
-A number of papers do this either through analytical means ([45, 16, 15, 24]) or through connections with optimal stopping problems ([17]).
-Recently the connection to optimal stopping problems has enabled Cox, Obłój, and Touzi [14] to extend these results to the multi-marginal setting Moreover, they prove that this solution enjoys a similar optimality property to the one-marginal Root solution.
+A number of papers do this either through analytical means [16,17,27,48] or through connections with optimal stopping problems [19].
+Recently the connection to optimal stopping problems has enabled Cox et al. [18] to extend these results to the multi-marginal setting.
+Moreover, they prove that this solution enjoys a similar optimality property to the one-marginal Root solution.
 The principal strategy is to first prove the result in the case of locally finitely supported measures by means of a time reversal argument.
 The proof is then completed in the case of general measures by a delicate limiting procedure.

 As a consequence of the theoretical results in this paper, we will be able to prove similar results.
-In particular, the barrier structure as well as the optimality properties are recovered in Theorem 2.6.
+In particular, the barrier structure as well as the optimality properties are recovered in Theorem 2.7.
 Indeed, as we will show below, the particular geometric structure of the Root embedding turns out to be archetypal for a number of multi-marginal counterparts of classical embeddings.

-• Model-independent Finance
+Model-independent finance

 An important application field for the results in this paper, and one of the motivating factors behind the recent resurgence of interest in the SEP, relates to model-independent finance.
-In mathematical finance, one models the price process S as a martingale under a risk-neutral measure, and specifying prices of call options at maturity T is equivalent to fixing the distribution μ of S_T .
-Understanding no-arbitrage price bounds for a functional γ , can often be seen to be equivalent to finding the range of $\mathbb{E}[\gamma(B){\tau}]$ among all solutions to the Skorokhod embedding problem for μ .
-This link between SEP and model-independent pricing and hedging was pioneered by Hobson [33] and has been an important question ever since.
-A comprehensive overview is given in [34].
+In mathematical finance, one models the price process S as a martingale under a risk-neutral measure, and specifying prices of all call options at maturity T is equivalent to fixing the distribution μ of S_T .
+Understanding no-arbitrage price bounds for a functional γ , can often be seen to be equivalent to finding the range of $\mathbb{E}[\gamma(B)\tau]$ among all solutions to the Skorokhod embedding problem for μ .
+This link between SEP and model-independent pricing and hedging was pioneered by Hobson [35] and has been an important question ever since.
+A comprehensive overview is given in [36].